 Located on the Lantau Island, the Hong Kong International Airport has a comprehensive and well-developed transportation network.
 One could easily commute between the airport and the city in around 30 minutes with a reasonable fare, using the Airport Express, buses, taxis or hotel shuttle buses.

-The MTR’s Airport Express train is the fastest transport link from the airport and takes approximately 24 minutes to reach Hong Kong Island.
-Airport Express passengers can catch a free shuttle bus from Kowloon and Hong Kong stations to major hotels.
-Both these stations also provide free in-town check-in services for major airlines when you’re returning to the airport.
+The MTR’s high-speed Airport Express takes approximately 24 minutes to reach Hong Kong Island and is the fastest way to get between the city and the airport.
+Both Kowloon and Hong Kong stations provide free in-town check-in services for major airlines.
 Please contact your airline for further information.

 Taxis are readily available from the taxi pick-up area in front of the airport’s Arrivals Hall.
 If you’re travelling to Hong Kong Island or Kowloon you’ll need to catch a red taxi.
 If you’re headed for the New Territories you’ll need a green taxi, and those going to Lantau Island will require a blue taxi.
 All taxis in Hong Kong are able to take passengers to and from the airport.
 Fares are metered and detailed information about charges are clearly displayed inside each cab.

 There are more than 20 convenient Airbus ‘A’ routes that can take you from the airport to key locations on Hong Kong Island, Kowloon and in the New Territories (including Lantau Island) with fewer stops than an ordinary city bus.
 When you exit the Arrivals Hall, turn right to find Airbuses and city buses.